emer/axon/examples/boa/README.md

 The paradigm is a simple ecologically-inspired task (a simplified version of the map-nav Fworld flat-world model), where there are:

 * B different body states (hunger, thirst, etc), satisfied by a corresponding US outcome.
+These are detected and managed primarily in the hypothalamus and other such brainstem nuclei (PBN etc) and represented cortically in the insula (in posterior medial frontal cortex) as a primary interoceptive sensory area, with more anterior areas of medial frontal cortex going into OFC representing the "PFC" for interoceptive states (for higher level control and active maintenance).

 * C_B different CS sensory cues associated with each US (simplest case is C_B = 1 -- one-to-one mapping), presented on a "fovea" input layer.